-Drug addicts will attempt to withhold the fact that they are using drugs or alcohol from friends and family, and eventually they will start to act strangely and irrationally.
+People who struggle with substances misuse issues will attempt to withhold the fact that they are using drugs or alcohol from friends and family, and eventually they will start to act strangely and irrationally.
 They will start to withdraw from family, friends and their social life.
 They will begin to violate their own integrity, act against their own principals.
 He/she will be more overwhelmed as this behaviour will create more problems.
 They will use more drugs to counter that overwhelming feeling.
-Addicts get to a point where drugs are the most important thing in their life.
+Individuals get to a point where drugs are the most important thing in their life.
 The more the person uses, the more their body will tolerate the presence of drug in the system.
 They will then use more to try to match that previous “high”.
 There will be a point when they won’t be able to get the release from the drug experience in the beginning.
 In the case of hard drugs, this is a critical point for overdose.
 In the case of milder drugs, the danger is reaching for stronger, more addictive drugs.

 The most common signs to look for are:

 Certainly not.
 Early intervention often prevents the person from becoming involved in criminal activities or contracting diseases through sharing of needles or other drug paraphernalia.
 An early intervention often prevents the person from beginning their downward spiral.

 The Habitude Addiction Program is a private fee-for-service facility with no public funding available.